Board of Trustees

 Melody Corvalán [she/her] (Trustee) Granddaughter to Mexican migrant field workers is a San Diego native.
 Melody was the first in her family to attend college.
 She was accepted to the University of Utah in Salt Lake City where she majored in International Studies.
 She spent her 20’s living in Argentina where she brought back a big souvenir, her now 13 year old son Diego.
 Melody is the daughter of a retired Mariachi musician, her son has taken on the family tradition and is now a 5th generation trumpet player.
 Melody however, has no musical talent and instead has learned she possesses other useful talents.
 Melody has been planning weddings and events for 15 years, moving back to San Diego in 2016 to work for the Hotel del Coronado as the head of their weddings department.
 Melody didn’t come out of the closet until her 30’s which prompted her to dive into nonprofit work benefitting the LGBT community including the SD Human Dignity Foundation, the SD Human Rights Campaign as well as the SD LGBT Center.
 Melody and her partner Roman (a trans man, advocate & housing specialist) coparent two dogs (Storm, a white husky and Oso a black poodle mix).

-Isiah Bell is currently a graduate student at the University of California San Diego.
+Isiah Bell (Trustee) is currently a graduate student at the University of California San Diego.
 His passion for activism and working with underserved communities led to his pursuit of a master degree in international affairs.
 He has recently completed work on local and national political campaigns.
 Prior to continuing his formal education, Isiah worked for over a decade in Hollywood in the field of entertainment styling celebrities and working on ad campaigns for film and television.
 In addition to his work in the entertainment industry he spent several years working in the corporate sector of Apple Inc, and co-chaired the Pride at Apple group, which worked to create a safe work environment for members of the LGBTQ+ community.

 B. Lindsey Deaton [she/ella] (Trustee) is a maker, artistic director, a public servant and a fierce transgender and LGBTQIA+ youth advocate.
 Mrs. Deaton is one of the world’s leading experts on the transgender singing voice and is widely recognized as a leader in building the global trans choral movement.
 She has spoken and written extensively on how to create a safer choral space for trans and gender non-conforming singers.
 Lindsey Deaton currently serves as the first appointed transgender Commissioner for the City of West Hollywood on its Arts and Cultural Affairs Commission and is the Founder and Artistic Director of the San Diego Queer Youth Chorus.
 Lindsey is the Creator and Artistic Director of The TransVagina Diaries, an original theater project produced by the National Organization for Women Hollywood Chapter (HollywoodNOW) and co-sponsored by the City of West Hollywood.
 Lindsey is also the Creator and Artistic Director of The Church of Trans Love, a theater piece with music for the City of West Hollywood LGBTQ Pride Arts Festival 2022 and 2023.
 Lindsey Deaton is a 2022 California Arts Council Established Individual Artist Fellowship grantee and a 2022 National Theater Project Creation & Touring Grant Finalist.
 Her TransVagina Diaries project also received a 2019 MAP Fund Finalist grant.
 Lindsey came to West Hollywood in May 2015 and founded the Trans Chorus of Los Angeles (TCLA).
 Under her artistic direction, TCLA became the largest group of trans and non-binary people anywhere who gathered regularly to create music.
 Lindsey Deaton’s work with the chorus has been covered and featured on NPR, MSNBC, LA Weekly, The Advocate and in the Los Angeles Times, who said she is “…Providing an essential voice”.
 Lindsey is currently featured in the major feature documentary ‘OUTLOUD’ produced by Gemini Productions.
 Lindsey is married to Joan, her wife of 43 years, has two daughters Mary and Joci, and hikes regularly with Joan and their one-eyed rescue pooch Scoobi.